OpenOCL/openocl.github.io/tutorial.md

 title: Tutorial
 ---

 In this guide you will learn how to implement a system model and an optimal control problem with *OpenOCL*.
 You can open the linked examples in separate tabs in your browser (holding down *ctrl*).
-Also check out the [API docs](https://openocl.org/api-docs/) for a more detailed vision into the functions signatures.
+Also check out the [API docs](https://openocl.org/api-docs/) for a more detailed vision into the function's signatures.

 ### Defining a system model